 John Pickering was born on March 8, 1933, near Murchison in east Texas.
 (He was called “Johnny” until the army changed his name in 1958.)
 Breaking precedent, John received the first name of his singer/songwriter father, John M., a custom usually reserved for the first son.
-He was, however, the second son of John M. and Elizabeth “Beth” Pickering.
+He was, however, the second son of John M. and Ida Elizabeth “Beth” Pickering.
 Bill, his only sibling, was 6 years older and already a professional singer.
 John grew up with a singing family and was certain that everybody sang, because everybody he knew did.
-His career began at age 5 and continued through Tyler, Beaumont and Lubbock, Texas; Clovis and Portales, New Mexico; Baytown and Houston, Texas.
+His career began at age 5 and continued through Tyler, Beaumont and Lubbock, Texas; Clovis and Portales, New Mexico; Baytown and Corpus Christi, and Houston, Texas.

 From age 5 to age 20, John was a professional performer with The Pickering Family Quartet.
 After the death of “Pop” in 1953, John sang as a soloist and with various professional groups such as The Plainsmen Quartet and the gospel quartet, The Happy Rhythm Boys.